awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.TDE.md

 **To restore a TDE certificate**

 1. Copy the TDE certificate backup file and private key file from Amazon S3 to the destination instance\.
+For more information on copying files from Amazon S3, see [Transferring files between RDS for SQL Server and Amazon S3](User.SQLServer.Options.S3-integration.md#Appendix.SQLServer.Options.S3-integration.using)\.

 1. Use your KMS key to decrypt the output cipher text to retrieve the plain text of the data key\.
 The cipher text is located in the S3 metadata of the private key backup file\.